BrandNewCongress/DEPRECATED-website/src/static/site/faq.md

 ### Q. Does Brand New Congress have staff?
 Are you hiring?

 Nearly all of the work on this campaign is done by volunteers, just like it was on the Bernie campaign.
 It’s a revolution, not a paid-staff organization.
 When grassroots funds start rolling in, we'll be hiring the best organizers in the movement who need to be paid.
 In the Brand New Congress movement, most of the team leaders who hold responsibility and authority are volunteers—people with day jobs they don't want to give up, retired people, people with small businesses, etc...
 Some organizers are paid.
-Paid staffers are people with a unique contribution to make to the movement who want work a demanding full time job for the movement.
+Paid staffers are people with a unique contribution to make to the movement who want to work a demanding full time job for the movement.
 Being a paid staffer is a huge responsibility because one is taking up one of a small number of paid positions available, therefore standards for paid staff are very high.
 Funds are very limited, therefore Brand New Congress is not able to hire everyone we would like to hire.

 ### Q. How is Brand New Congress funded?